autohandle/CarNDPIDControlProject/XREADME.md

 // stable    throttle:0.8 Ks:.9,.001,25.
 Kt:2,0,100 maxCTE:3.8947, minCTE:-3.7933, maxdCTE:1.279, mindCTE:-0.0138
 // stable    throttle:0.8 Ks:.9,.001,25.
 Kt:2,0,100 maxCTE:3.4584, minCTE:-3.9159, maxdCTE:0.8101, mindCTE:-0.0664
 ```
 were used to inform the selection of the PID parameters.
-Since a sigmoid was used to clamp the PID control value between 0 and 1, and additional parameter was the slope of the sigmoid which was set in the [CarControl::CarControl](https://github.com/autohandle/CarNDPIDControlProject/blob/2b1cd0f2237d983be191b6bb04ea4b0fa7ef4d8d/src/PID.cpp#L115-L119) constructor.
+Since a sigmoid was used to clamp the PID control value between 0 and 1, an additional parameter was the slope of the sigmoid.
+The slope of the sigmoid was set in the [CarControl::CarControl](https://github.com/autohandle/CarNDPIDControlProject/blob/2b1cd0f2237d983be191b6bb04ea4b0fa7ef4d8d/src/PID.cpp#L115-L119) constructor.
+The slope of the sigmoid set how fast the control parameter changed when the underlying control varied due to cross track error.

 All of the parameters were set by using trial and error hand-held gradient descent.

 #### Simulation